D-optimal Designs with Ordered Categorical Data

-In the design literature, one type of experiments deal with quantitative or continuous factors only.
-Such a design problem includes identification of a set of design points $\{{\bf x}_i\}_{i=1,\ldots, m}$ and the corresponding weights $\{ p_i\}_{i=1, \ldots, m}$ (see, for example, \cite{atkinson2007} and \cite{stufken2012}).
-For this type of optimal design problems, numerical algorithms are typically used for cases with two or more factors (see, for example, \cite{woods2006}).
-Another type of experiments employ qualitative or discrete factors, where the set of design points $\{{\bf x}_i\}_{i=1,\ldots, m}$ is predetermined and only the weights $\{p_i\}_{i=1, \ldots, m}$ are to be optimized (see, for example, \cite{ym2014}).
-One connection between the two types of designs is that one can pick up grid points of the continuous factors and turn the first-type problems into the second. \citeauthor{tong2014}~(2014, Section~5) also bridged the gap between the two types of problems in a way that the results involving discrete factors can be applied to the cases with continuous factors as well.
-In this paper, we concentrate on the second type of design problems and assume that $\{{\bf x}_i\}_{i=1,\ldots, m}$ are given and fixed.
+In the design literature, one type of experiment deals with quantitative or continuous factors only.
+Such a design problem includes the identification of a set of design points $\{{\bf x}_i\}_{i=1,\ldots, m}$ and the corresponding weights $\{ p_i\}_{i=1, \ldots, m}$ (see, for example, \cite{atkinson2007} and \cite{stufken2012}).
+Numerical algorithms are typically used for cases with two or more factors (see, for example, \cite{woods2006}).
+Another type of experiment employs qualitative or discrete factors, where the set of design points $\{{\bf x}_i\}_{i=1,\ldots, m}$ is predetermined and only the weights $\{p_i\}_{i=1, \ldots, m}$ are to be optimized (see, for example, \cite{ym2014}).
+One can pick grid points of continuous factors and turn the first kind of problem into the second. \citeauthor{tong2014}~(2014, Section~5) also bridged the gap between the two types of problems in a way that results involving discrete factors can be applied to the cases with continuous factors.
+We concentrate on the second kind of design problems and assume that $\{{\bf x}_i\}_{i=1,\ldots, m}$ are given and fixed.

 This paper is organized as follows.
-In Section~2, we describe the preliminary setup and obtain the Fisher information matrix for cumulative link model with a general link, which generalizes \cite{perevozskaya2003}'s result for logit link.
+In Section~2, we describe the preliminary setup and obtain the Fisher information matrix for the cumulative link model with a general link, generalizing \cite{perevozskaya2003}.
 We also identify a necessary and sufficient condition for the Fisher information matrix to be positive definite, which determines the minimum number of experimental settings required.
-In Sections~3 and 4, we provide both theoretical results and numerical algorithms for searching locally D-optimal approximate or exact designs.
+In Sections~3 and 4, we provide theoretical results and numerical algorithms for searching locally D-optimal approximate or exact designs.
 In Section~5, we identify analytic D-optimal designs for special cases to illustrate that a D-optimal minimally supported design is usually not uniform on its support points.
 In Section~6, we illustrate by examples that the EW D-optimal design can be highly efficient with respect to Bayesian D-optimality.
-We make concluding remarks in Section~7 and relegate additional proofs and results to the Supplementary Materials.
+We make concluding remarks in Section~7 and relegate additional proofs and results to the supplementary materials.

 {\bf 2.
 Fisher Information Matrix and Its Determinant}